Ballasted railing that provides strong roof-edge protection keeping rooftop workers secure.

 In its standard configuration, KeeGuard can withstand a wind speed of up to 150 MPH.
 KeeGuard can also be engineered to withstand higher wind forces if necessary.

-What Are The Guardrail Ballasts Made Out Of?
+What Are The Guardrail Ballasts Made Of?

-The base weight for freestanding guardrails can be made of a variety of materials including steel and heavy plastics.
+Base weights for freestanding guardrails can be made of a variety of materials including steel and heavy plastics.
 Our KeeGuard base weights are made from environmentally friendly 100% recycled PVC.

 Can I Install Freestanding Guardrail on a Sloped Roof?